How To Remove Paint From Hands Skip to content

 2. Use Gloves: This step is optional; however, if you have disposable gloves, use them to protect your hands.

-3. Wipe-Off Excess: Use a paper towel or a clean cloth to wipe off as much of the adhesive as possible gently.
+3. Wipe-Off Excess: Use a paper towel or a clean cloth to wipe off adhesive as possible gently.
 Be careful not to spread it further.

 5. Repeat as Needed: Depending on the amount of adhesive and its stubbornness, you may need to repeat the rubbing alcohol or acetone application and the rubbing process several times.

-6. Wash Your Hands: After you've removed most of the adhesive, wash your hands thoroughly with warm soapy water.
-Use a nail brush or your fingertips to scrub gently if needed.
+6. Wash Your Hands: After you've removed most of the adhesive, wash your hands thoroughly with warm, soapy water.
+If needed, use a nail brush or your fingertips to scrub gently.

 7. Moisturize: After your hands are clean, apply a moisturizing lotion or cream to replenish the moisture lost during the cleaning process.